136 people cured of TB in Mzimba South

-Mzimba South has registered success in the fight against Tuberculosis as 136 out 151 patients have been cured of the disease.
+Mzimba South has registered success in the fight against Tuberculosis as 136 out of 151 patients have been cured of the disease.

 According to Mzimba TB Clinical Associate Shadreck Mkupila, in 2020 they recorded 151 cases in Mzimba South and out 151, twelve died, 1 person was not evaluated and 136 people were cured from disease which represent 90% treatment rate.
 The cases were recorded in all 4 quarters in 2020.